isabella232/magic-products-distribution-service/README.md

     * set the 'artefact_id' value for the new folder to '-' (dash), as it doesn't apply
     * click *Exit grid view* from the toolbar
 5. navigate into the newly created folder
-6. for each `distribution.distribution_option` listed in the metadata record for the Resource:
+    1. upload the Artefact (file) listed in the `transfer_option.online_resource.href`, either using the *Upload*
-    1. upload the Artefact (file) listed in the `transfer_option.online_resource.href`, either using the *Upload* option in the toolbar, or by dragging & dropping into the main window
+6. for each `distribution` listed in the metadata record for the Resource: option in the toolbar, or by dragging & dropping into the main window
     2. click *Edit in grid view* from the toolbar:
         * set the 'record_id' value for the uploaded file to the value of the `file_identifier` property in the